gvwilson/thirdbit/fiction/maddy-roo/index.md

 as the forest became her ceiling and the sky—she swallowed hard.
 *Don't throw up,* she pleaded with her stomach.

-Two dark shapes were flying side by side behind them parallel to their course.
+Two dark shapes were flying side by side behind them.
 They had wings instead of rotors and were carrying canisters like the ones that had been stacked on the shelves in the armory.